Frontier Worker Permit: Apply & Retain UK Work Rights

 • They are able to support themselves financially and pay for the course

-The UK’s new graduate immigration route opens on 1 July 2021 for international students who have completed a degree.
-A graduate will be able to look for work, or work in the UK at any skill level for up to two years, or up to three years for PhD students.
+The UK’s graduate route is for international students who have completed a degree, allowing them time to look for work, or work in the UK at any skill level for up to two years, or up to three years for PhD students.

 Visiting the UK